kubernetes/kops/docs/cluster_spec.md

 *Openstack only*
 As of kOps 1.12.0 it is possible to use the load balancer internally by setting the `useForInternalApi: true`.
-This will point both `masterPublicName` and `masterInternalName` to the load balancer.
-You can therefore set both of these to the same value in this configuration.
+This will point `masterPublicName` to the load balancer.

 ```yaml
 spec: